SchusterLab/quantum-optimal-control/README.md

 unitary_error, method,state_transfer, no_scaling, freq_unit, file_name, save, data_path)
 ```

  You can follow the [examples] (https://github.com/SchusterLab/GRAPE-Tensorflow-Examples/tree/master) we are providing for details on defining the quantum system and then calling the function.
+We suggest starting with a simple example (e.g. spin Pi).

 # Returns:
  **uks:** The optimized control pulses  ( a list of list of floats, each of them has length  = ctrl_steps(ctrl_op) ) same order as the input